sine2pi/Variable-Radii-RoPE/README.md

-tldr: The idea is to model relative distances between tokens and/or features.
+tldr: The idea is to model relative distances between tokens and/or features along with the relative positions using standard RoPE.

 # Variable Radius in RoPE (Rotary Position Embeddings)